The-Violinist/HackerRank/Queen Attack/README.md

 # Queen's Attack

-## These are 3 iterations of the Queen's Attak solution.
+## These are 3 iterations of the Queen's Attack solution.

 1. queens_attack.py returns the correct values, but times out with large data sets
   - The approach is the move the queen in all 8 directions of motion until encountering an obstacle